hartwigmedical/hmftools/pave/README.md

 We annotate the population frequency using gnomAD (v3.1.2 for hg38, v2.1.1 for GRCH37).
 We filter the Gnomad file for variants with at least 0.00005 frequency and and we annotate with a resolution of 0.0001.

+## Known Issues
+- Frameshifts may not always be fully aligned to 3'UTR for HGNC protein annotation